id3v1669/nixos-flake/README.md

 OpenRGB Module is broken and installed manually

-discord-screenaudio(dscr from now) (ToDo 6) with qt5 has broken screenshare(black screen), sound stream and all other functions work during attempts to start screensharing app searches for libpipewire-0.2.so.1
+discord-screenaudio(dscr from now) (ToDo 6) with qt5 has broken screenshare(black screen), sound stream and all other functions work, during attempts to start screensharing app searches for libpipewire-0.2.so.1

 If path is set with --set LD_LIBRARY_PATH app starts but crashes during attempts to start screensharing with: